-10. Why have some companies left the comparator group and some joined?
+3.4.
+Why have some companies left the comparator group and some joined?

-In accordance with the SSRO's methodology, the set of comparator companies was fully refreshed for this 2020/21 recommendation.
-This means that we carried out a full search of the Orbis database and reviewed all those companies against our activity descriptions.
-This group is anticipated to last for three years.
+In accordance with the SSRO's methodology, the set of comparator companies was fully refreshed for the previous (2020/21) recommendation.
+This means that this year we carried forward the prior year's group and reviewed all those companies against our activity descriptions.
+This group is anticipated to last for another year before a full search of the Orbis data is carried out to refresh the groups.
+We have the option to retain companies for next year who have been excluded from this assessment due to delayed financial reporting.